-Students in Grades 4 to 12 are required to wear non-medical masks or face coverings when they are on the bus.
-Students in Grades K to 3 are encouraged to wear a non-medical mask or face covering on school buses but are not required to do so.
+Students in Kindergarten to grade 12 are required to wear non-medical masks or face coverings when indoors or on the bus.
 Students should clean their hands before they leave home to take the bus, when they leave school prior to taking the bus, and when they get home.
 Where possible, bus line up areas should be set up to prevent crowding and students should put on their masks prior to boarding the bus.
+Students are spread out if empty seats are available.
+Windows are opened when the weather allows.